 Since we are here, we decided to head over to another sightseeing spot nearby.

-We stopped by Kimpo Jinja (shrine) that is about 20 minutes by car from Mikaeri Gorge.
-At the shrine there is an avenue of prefecturally-designated national treasure cedar trees, which are said to be 350 to 800 years old.
-At the entrance of the shrine there is a Niomon (Deva Gate), and one of the statue was sculpted from a large cedar tree.
+We stopped by Kimpo Jinja (shrine), which is about 20 minutes by car from Mikaeri Gorge.
+There is an avenue of prefectural-designated national treasure cedar trees at the shrine, which are said to be 350 to 800 years old.
+At the shrine entrance, there is a Niomon (Deva Gate), and one of the statues was sculpted from a large cedar tree.

-Walking thought the immensely tall cedar avenue and moss covered stairs, it feels like you slipped into a magical world.
+Walking through the immensely tall cedar avenue and moss-covered stairs, it feels like you slipped into a magical world.

 We were able to enjoy the small walk surrounded by tall cedar trees that reach the sky and magnificent Nio statues.

 - Address 235 Higashida, Umezawa, Tazawako, Semboku-shi, Akita